dreamer2008/dreamer2008.github.io/why-i-am-willing-to-germany/index.md

 ### Medium-sized City

 Although Berlin is the largest city in Germany in terms of population, it is a much smaller city than Beijing(BJ has a population of over 20 million).
 It is less crowded and more accessible no matter where you are in the city.

+### Connection to the World

+For some reasons, people in China don't have to access to some websites/apps/tools, like chatgpt.

+I want to be connected to the whole world.

 ## A Little Story
 One day when picking up my Too Good To Go surprise bag from a baker's shop, I encountered three little girls who failed to buy food because of budget problems.
 Upon receiving my surprise bag, I asked them to pick three pieces of bread they liked, and they thanked me.
 I was so glad that I could help.